afmoene/cs2ncdf/README.md

 | -d decimal_places | Set number of decimal places in text output to standard output (either for listing file, or for conversion of TOB and TOA formats)|
 | -h | show help on screen |

-More detailed information can be found in the readme file in the doc folder.
+More detailed information can be found in the readme file in the doc folder (https://github.com/afmoene/csi2ncdf/blob/master/doc/readme.pdf).